tkashro/oscp-notes/cheat-sheets/Shells.md

 *   Netcat Shell Listener

     `nc -nlvp 4444`

+    In order to make a Windows shell more stable wrap the command with `rlwrap`

+    `rlwrap nc -nlvp 4444`

 *   Spawning a TTY Shell - Break out of Jail or limited shell You should almost always upgrade your shell after taking control of an apache or www user.